 Frequently Asked Questions

 Got questions about the Research Library?
 Check out our list of frequently asked questions.
-If you have other questions about the Research Library, please don't hesitate to contact the Library Committee at library [at] origamiusa.org.
+If you have other questions about the Research Library, please don't hesitate to contact the Library Committee at libraries [at] origamiusa.org.

 The contents of the Research Library are in the downloadable list below.
 We'll update this list periodically as new additions to our collection become available.
 If you are looking for a particular model, we suggest you start with the Origami Database Model Index to find out which book it's in, then look through the Research Library list to see if we have that book.